adavarski/UAP-POC/saas/k8s/Demo2-DataProcessing-MinIO/README.md

 OR logout/login from console (go version)

-Note As of Go 1.14, Go Modules are ready for production use and considered the official dependency management system for Go.
+Note: As of Go 1.14, Go Modules are ready for production use and considered the official dependency management system for Go.
 All developers are encouraged to use Go Modules for new projects along with migrating any existing projects.
 ```
 ### Create Go compressor app
 ```